 In leukemia, the cancer cells circulate in the blood and bone marrow.
 In myeloma, the cancer cells gather in the bone marrow and form a tumor.
 In lymphoma, the cells tend to clump together to form tumors in the lymphatic tissues, including the lymph nodes.

-Revolutionary treatments for hematologic cancers, including new drugs, clinical trials, chemotherapy, radiotherapy, immunotherapy and bone marrow transplantations are available at the Cancer Center of Western Wisconsin.
+Comprehensive treatments for hematologic cancers, including new drugs, clinical trials, chemotherapy, radiation oncology, immunotherapy and bone marrow biopsies, are available at the Cancer Center of Western Wisconsin (treatment availability may vary by site).